MIKROBIOLOGI

 bItalicized or underlined.

-The genus is capitalized, and the specific epithet is with lowercase
+the specific epithet is with lowercase

 bCould be as an honor for the scientist